philstutorials/philstutorials.github.io/CPSC359W.md

 ![min_max_terms](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/minmaxterms.png "more notation")

 ### Week of January 28st:
+During the first tutorial we will practice minimizing three and four variable Boolean functions using the map method.

 This is what Karnaugh maps look like..

 ![kmaps_2v](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/kmap2.png "map method 2")
 ![kmaps_3v](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/kmap3.png "map method 3")

+The second tutorial is about becoming familiar with the Logisim application.
+Your first two assignments will use this.